 EPA: USA ‘Typical’ pattern, more highway, less urban.

 In the US, the official range is calculated by the Environmental Protection Agency.
-In the USA the pattern of heading directly to the nearest highway, and then exiting the highway system near the destination results in a greater percentage of time being on the highway than is used for the European WLTP test.
+In the USA, the common driving pattern of heading directly to the nearest highway, and then exiting the highway system near the destination, results in a greater percentage of time being on the highway than is used for the European WLTP test.
 The process is described here in detail.

 How is EPA rated range calculated?